-- Submit application by August 1 for fall admission; January 1 for spring admission; with a nonrefundable application fee of \$40 to the Office of Admissions.
-An application form may be obtained from the Office of Admissions, 732.987.2700, or online at www.georgian.edu. - Request the secondary school to send an official transcript and 2 letters of recommendation to the Office of Admissions, 900 Lakewood Avenue, Lakewood, New Jersey 08701-2697. - ACT or SAT score reports must be sent directly to Georgian Court.
+- All applicants are required to submit a nonrefundable application of \$40 to the Office of Admissions.
+GCU does accept the College Board Application Fee Waiver Form (available from school counselors). - 2.
+Request the secondary school to send an official transcript to the Office of Admissions.
+Home-schooled students should submit a self-certified transcript. - 3.
+ACT or SAT score reports must be sent directly to Georgian Court.
 The College Board code number for Georgian Court is 2274 and the ACT code number is 2562.
-All applicants are required to submit official SAT or ACT score reports for admission review - 4.
+All applicants are required to submit official SAT or ACT score reports for admission review. - 4.
 An individual interview in the Office of Admissions and guided tour of the campus is highly recommended.
 The interview is geared primarily toward a discussion of the student's experiences and interests and allows the interviewer to explain Georgian Court's current offerings and enrollment procedures. - 5.
-A student who receives an offer of admission must signify acceptance by sending a nonrefundable deposit (\$100 for a commuting student or \$250 for a residence hall student) no later than May 1.
+A student who receives an offer of admission must signify acceptance by sending a \$250 nonrefundable deposit.
+The deposit priority deadline is May 1 for the fall semester and January 1 for the spring semester.
 Residence facilities are available for full-time matriculating students. - 6.
 All students are required to complete the student health form prior to class attendance and/or entry into residence halls.
 Failure to comply will result in the student being placed on "health hold."
-(Former students or those with name changes: please contact Health Services to update health records.)
-Documented proof of immunization from a physician or a copy of an official school or health department record is required as follows:

-Measles: Two doses of live vaccine administered after 1968 and on or after first birthday.
+Former students or those with name changes: please contact Health Services to update health records.
+Documented proof of immunization from a physician or a copy of an official school or health department record is required as follows: - MMR (Measles/Mumps/Rubella): Two doses.
+First dose given after 1968 and on or after 12 months of age; second dose separated at least 28 days from first dose.
+Documentation of immunity (copy of lab report) is also acceptable. - Hepatitis B: All students enrolling with 12 or more credits.
+Three doses of vaccine, or two doses of adult vaccine in adolescents 11-15 years of age.
+Documentation of immunity (copy of lab report) is also acceptable. - Meningococcal Tetravalent: One dose.
+Required for resident students only.
+Booster dose required if given before 16th birthday.
+Meningococcal Meningitis Vaccine must include groups A, C, Y, W-135. - Tuberculosis Screening: A negative PPD/Mantoux, Quantiferon Gold TB Test or Negative Chest X-ray is required for students living on campus and all international students within 6 months prior to entering school or moving into campus housing.